SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    and the appropriate names for the where variables (also x and y).
    Is this the right approach,
    or should we be advising named tuple elements in all cases?
+..
+QUESTION: Should this now be (let x, let y)?

 .. refnote:: References